is-it-ayush/j1407b/architecture/protocol.md

 ### J1047b Message Protocol

+- The protocol makes use of local unix sockets for communication.
+- The protocol is a binary request-response protocol.
-- Message = Serialize(Header) + Serialize(Body) where Header = Type + Command + Length (41 bytes) & Body = Serialize(Any)
+- Here `Message = Serialize(Header) + Serialize(Body)` where `Header = Type + Command + Length` & `Body = T`.
+- Header is 16 bytes long.
+Serialized Header is 41 bytes long.
+    - The `Type` is either a `Request` or a `Response`.
+    - The `Command` is the type of command being executed.
+This is an enum.
+    - The `Length` is the length of the body.
+This is a `u64`.
+- The body is `Length` bytes long.
+This information is stored in the header.
-- The protocol is binary and is serialized & deserialized by the `rust-fr` library.
+- The header is first read from the connection.
+It is deserialized and the body length is extracted.
-- It's a simple request-response protocol.
-- It is defined in the `comms` module in the `shared` crate.
-- It's the daemon's job to separate the header from the body & deserialize it.
-Then read the body with the given header information & perform the required action.
+This body length is then used to read the body from the connection which is then deserialized into a `T` type.

 ```bnf
 <message> ::= <header> <body>